 WE TEACH PRACTICAL WOODLAND SKILLS

-The UK’s small woodlands under 20 hectares in size together add up to 422,000ha of land that makes a vital contribution to biodiversity, to landscape, to people and to local wood products.
+The UK’s small woodlands (under 20 hectares in size) add up to 422,000ha of land that makes a vital contribution to biodiversity, to landscape, to people and to local wood products.

 Why training is important:

-a) They become overgrown, heavily shaded, full of tall spindly trees, less beneficial than they could be for wildlife or people or as productive woodlands for timber.
+a) They become overgrown, heavily shaded, full of tall spindly trees and less beneficial for wildlife,people or as productive woodlands for timber.
 Keep an eye out for these as you drive through the countryside – they are generally easy to pick out.

-b) They can disappear, sometimes with agreement of planning authorities as part of new development, road building , for agriculture or industry, or just absorbed into domestic gardens – please keep an eye out for these as well as many have disappeared in the past.
+b) They can disappear, sometimes with agreement of planning authorities as part of new development, road building , for agriculture or industry, or just absorbed into domestic gardens.

-c) Our increasingly urban populations become distanced from seeing woodland as a working environment, and we lose our connections with woodland culture: the woodsmanship of the past.
+c) Our increasingly urban populations become distanced from seeing woodland as a working environment, and we lose our connections with woodland culture

 As well as these direct threats, there is another less obvious threat – the lack of new entrants to forestry and woodland as a career.

 Woodland workers are ageing, and few young people are joining the sector*.
-Many small woodland owners come to the sector from other careers – a good source of new interest, and often giving a woodland new life, yet to help woodlands achieve their full potential needs advice and training, which is where we can help.
+Many small woodland owners come to the sector from other careers – a good source of fresh interest, and often giving a woodland new life.
+Yet helping woodlands achieve their full potential requires advice and training, which is where we can help.

 Small woodlands also provide an ideal venue for training existing workers and owners, and engaging new entrants through events and short courses.